AXIS A1610 Network Door Controller

 Assign DNS automatically: Select to let the DHCP server assign search domains and DNS server addresses to the device automatically.
 We recommend automatic DNS (DHCP) for most networks.

-Search domains: When you use a hostname that is not fully qualified, click Add search domain and enter a domain in which to search for the hostname used by the device.
+Search domains: When you use a hostname that is not fully qualified, click Add search domain and enter a domain in which to search for the hostname the device uses.

 DNS servers: Click Add DNS server and enter the IP address of the DNS server.
 This provides the translation of hostnames to IP addresses on your network.